philippeowagner/cookiecutter-djangocms-plugin/README.md

     text_enabled (default is "n")? y
     allow_children (default is "n")? y

 Now take a look at your new plugin.
+Also don’t forget to add the newly created plugin to settings.INSTALLED_APPS.

     link/
       ├── __init__.py